b. 02/03/1883 Bilston, Staffordshire. d. 02/04/1944 Birmingham.

 His brave actions on 22nd August 1918 in Achiet-le-Petit in Northern France earned him the Victoria Cross nomination.
 His citation was published in the London Gazette on 14th December 1918.
 On the same day, Onions was badly gassed and transported back to England for treatment and convalescence in Liverpool.
 After the War, he was promoted to the rank of Major.
 He received his VC from King George V at Buckingham Palace on 13th February 1919.
 He was then given £100 in contributions.

 He then saw service in the Auxiliary Division of the Royal Irish Constabulary.
 In 1936 he moved to Birmingham, and on the outbreak of World War II, he was commissioned in the Royal Warwickshire Regiment as part of the National Defence Companies.
 In April 1941, he resigned his commission.
 George Onions died on 2nd April 1944 in Birmingham, with his last address as 4 Hagley Court, Hagley Road, Edgbaston.
 He was buried in Quinton Cemetery, Birmingham.
+His grave fell into disrepair and was refurbished in 2014 by local stonemason Mark Brady.
 His medals including his VC, 1914-15 Star, British War Medal 1914-20, Victory Medal 1914-19 and King George VI Coronation Medal 1937 are held by The Keep Military Museum, Dorchester, Dorset.